ion-channel/java-lew/README.md

 Lew
 =========

-Simple JSON Service for resolving GeoNames from unstructured input text.
+Simple JSON Service for resolving GeoNames from unstructured input text using the CLAVIN project.

 Version